 The Directors are responsible for the general governance of the Company, its proper administration and management and for the general supervision of its affairs.
-The day-to-day management of the Company is delegated by the Directors to an executive committee (the "Executive Committee") consisting of the Company's senior management.

 C.1.1.1 Election and Appointment of Board Members

 The Directors are appointed by election at the annual general meeting of the Company.